 Preparation for Kitchen Service or Kitchen Opening Task

-The purpose of this standard operating procedure for the kitchen is to prepare all mise en place consistently and in a timely manner, in order to facilitate an efficient service delivery.
+The purpose of this standard operating procedure for the kitchen is to prepare all mise en place consistently and promptly, to facilitate an efficient service delivery.

-The kitchen operations service standards defined here will help the kitchen staff to achieve the hotel's operational goals and standard.
+The kitchen operations service standards defined here will help the kitchen staff to achieve the hotel’s operational goals and standards.

 Kitchen Opening Standard Procedures: